 6. Rear Axle.
 Check oil level, after allowing time for oil to settle.
-Clean the surrounding area before removing filler plug, then remove plug slowly to vent pressure if present.
-Level should be maintained at filler plug opening by adding SAE 90 Multi-Purpose Gear Lubricant (MIL-0-2105).
+Clean the surrounding area before removing filler plug.
+Level should be maintained at filler plug opening by adding SAE 90 Multi-Purpose Gear Lubricant (MIL -0-2105).
 NOTE: Draining and flushing is not necessary at any time unless the lubricant has been removed to perform repairs.
-When complete refilling is required use only Factory Hypoid Lubricant as specified in paragraph 1-8.
+When complete refilling is required use only Factory Hypoid Lubricant as specified in paragraph 1-7.